Thermodynamics of interacting single-domain superparamagnetic nanoparticles frozen in the nodes of a regular cubic lattice: Model and methods

-where the dimensionless anisotropy parameter $\sigma = \beta v_m K$ and Langevin parameter $\alpha = \beta \mu_0 m H $ are introduced.
-Since the distance between particles \emph{i} and \emph{j} can be no smaller than the lattice period $a\geqslant x$, it is convenient to introduce the effective dipolar coupling constant $\lambda_e$ for cubic lattice as follows
+where the dimensionless anisotropy parameter $\sigma = \beta v_m K$ and the Langevin parameter $\alpha = \beta \mu_0 m H $ are introduced.
+The relationship between the pair magnetic interaction and the thermal energy is measured by the effective dipolar coupling constant $\lambda_e$

-which measures the importance of the magnetic interaction of two particles located in neighboring nodes of the lattice as compared to the thermal energy.
+the definition of which takes into account that two nanoparticles located in the nodes of the simple cubic lattice can not be closer than the lattice period $a\geq x$ .

-Two types of orientational distributions of the easy axes will be considered: aligned (i) parallel and (ii) perpendicular to the direction of an external field \textbf{H}.
-To simplify analytical calculations, easy axes of both configuration are assumed to be aligned along the laboratory $Oz$ axis namely $\hat{\textbf{n}}_i=(0,0,1)$, so the Neel energy can be represented as
+Two types of orientational distributions of the easy axes will be considered: aligned (i) parallel and (ii) perpendicular to the direction of the external field \textbf{H}.
+To simplify the analytical calculations, the easy axes of both configuration are assumed to be aligned along the laboratory $Oz$ axis, namely $\hat{\textbf{n}}_i=(0,0,1)$, so the Néel energy can be represented as

 The direction of external magnetic field \textbf{H} is set (i) $\textbf{H} = H(0,0,1)$ in parallel configuration so that

 and (ii) $\textbf{H} = H(1,0,0)$ in perpendicular configuration so

 For vanishing of demagnetization fields, we will assume that the sample container has a long cylindrical shape elongated in the direction of an external magnetic field \textbf{H}.
 The sample geometries studied in this work are given in Fig. \ref{fig:config}.